 Food production doesn't have to be limited to designated farm areas.
 Urban agriculture is the cultivation, distribution and processing of food in and around urban areas.
-It includes efforts like backyard, rooftop and balcony gardens; community gardens;, hydroponic facilities, vertical production, warehouse farms and other innovations.
+It includes efforts like backyard, rooftop and balcony gardens; community gardens; hydroponic facilities, vertical production, warehouse farms and other innovations.
 Edible landscapes (gardens using fruit and vegetable plants) and food forests (which mimic a forest edge planted with food) can increase access to fresh, nutritious foods for residents.
 Cooperative and community-oriented structures have additional benefits including social cohesion, improved mental and physical health and neighborhood beautification.
-The County can partner to advance opportunities for more local food production in the following ways:
+Opportunities to advance local food production include:

 - a.
-Incorporate fruit and nut tree planting, maintenance and harvesting (with public education) within the parks department and other relevant departments (e.g. public works) of the City and other municipalities. - b.
-Encourage private developers to incorporate food production into their projects and landscapes when and where food safety plans are implemented. - c.
-Remove barriers to home food production (permitting, zoning) and expand resources (classes, equipment) to help more people grow their own food. - d.
+Incorporate fruit and nut tree planting, maintenance and harvesting (with (e.g. public works) of the City and other municipalities. - b.
+Encourage private developers to incorporate space for gardens and edible landscapes while ensuring safe harvest conditions. - c.
+Encourage home food production through education, technical support, supplies and equipment, ensuring that good gardening and animal husbandry practices are followed. - d.
 Expand current efforts to provide school gardening activities, taste tests, and culinary experiences as a foundation to build lifelong eating habits.